 We own both definite-lived (amortizable) assets and indefinite-lived intangible assets.
-Our amortizable intangible assets are related to the Shenandoah, Sunset West and Home Meridian acquisitions and includes customer relationships and trademarks.
-Our indefinite lived assets include goodwill related to the Shenandoah and Sunset acquisitions, as well as the Bradington-Young and Sam Moore tradenames.
+Our amortizable intangible assets are related to the Shenandoah, Sunset West and Home Meridian acquisitions, as well as the rebranding of Sam Moore product line, and includes customer relationships and trademarks.
+Our indefinite lived assets include goodwill related to the Shenandoah, Sunset West and BOBO acquisitions, as well as the Bradington-Young, Home Meridian and BOBO tradenames.
 We may acquire additional amortizable assets and/or indefinite lived intangible assets in the future.
 Our indefinite-lived intangible assets are not amortized but are tested for impairment annually or more frequently if events or circumstances indicate that the asset might be impaired.

-Our goodwill, trademarks and trade names are tested for impairment annually as of the first day of our fourth quarter or more frequently if events or changes in circumstances indicate that the asset might be impaired.
+In accordance with ASC 350, Intangibles-Goodwill and Other, our goodwill, trademarks and trade names are tested for impairment annually as of the first day of our fourth quarter or more frequently if events or changes in circumstances indicate that the asset might be impaired.
 Circumstances that could indicate a potential impairment include, but are not limited to: